burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Reduce compilation time
 * The order in which you import modules never matters

-C++20 has introduced modules to form a self-contained subcomponents of related functionality and called it a *module*.
+C++20 has introduced modules to form self-contained subcomponents of related functionality and called it a *module*.

 Several critical conceptual things: